-You want to use your Active Directory to authenticate uses in SAP Analytics Cloud
+You want to use your Active Directory (AD) to authenticate users in SAP Analytics Cloud

 - SAP Analytics Cloud

 - Windows Active Directory 2012

 Warning: It is strongly recommended to discuss these steps with your AD administrators.

 Follow the recommended steps that can help you configure your Active Directory Federation Services.

 1. Download XML Service Provider Metadata:

 You need to download the Service Provider metadata for your tenant.

 - Log on to your SAP Analytics Cloud tenant using an admin account.